Twin Falls (Idaho)

+Description

+The falls are upstream (east) of Pillar Falls and Shoshone Falls and just downstream from Milner Dam.

-Water flows westward over Twin Falls and is controlled by the Twin Falls Dam, built in the 1930s and used for irrigation and hydroelectric power generation.
+Water flows westward over Twin Falls and is controlled by the Twin Falls Dam, which was built in the 1930s and used for irrigation and hydroelectric power generation.
 There were originally two parallel falls, but the dam permanently diverted the flow from the southern falls, leaving a single (north) waterfall.

 Before the dam, very high flow rates could result in a smaller third falls, to the south.